 In its 100 years of history the Royal Museum for Central Africa, more commonly known as the Museum of Tervuren, has developed from a typical colonial institute into a museum and important study centre for Central African research and collections, including all aspects of cultural anthropology and the natural science of botany, geology, and zoology.

-* The museum is currently undergoing its first significant renovation process since colonial times.
+† The museum is currently undergoing its first significant renovation process since colonial times and is expected to reopen in mid-2017.

 Visitors to the Museum at Tervuren are often impressed by the life-size mounted elephant which takes a prominent place in the center of the natural history displays.
 What kind of historical process and spatial practices were involved in the transformation of this animal from Africa to Brussels and from living animal into museum display of nature?